tomjoht/documentation-theme-jekyll/doc_generating_pdfs.md

            web: false
 ```

 Leave these pages here in your sidebar.
-(The `web: false` property means they won't appear in your online TOC because the conditional logic of the sidebar.html checks whether `web` is equal to `false` or not.)
+(The `web: false` property means they won't appear in your online TOC because the conditional logic of the sidebar.html checks whether `web` is equal to `false` or not before including the item in the web version of the content.)

-The code in the tocpage.html is nearly identical to that of the sidebar.html page except that it includes the baseurl for the URLs.
+The code in the tocpage.html is nearly identical to that of the sidebar.html page except that it includes the `site` and `baseurl` for the URLs.
 This is essential for Prince to create the page numbers correctly with cross references.

 There's another file (in the root directory of the theme) that is critical to the PDF generation process: prince-file-list.txt.
 This file simply iterates through the items in your sidebar and creates a list of links.
-Prince will consume the list of links from this file and create a running PDF that contains all of the pages listed, with appropriate cross references and styling for them all.
+Prince will consume the list of links from prince-file-list.txt and create a running PDF that contains all of the pages listed, with appropriate cross references and styling for them all.

 ## 4. Customize your headers and footers

 Open up the css/printstyles.css file and customize what you want for the headers and footers.
 At the very least, customize the email address that appears in the bottom left.

-{% if site.audience == "designers" %}e
+{% if site.audience == "designers" %}
 Exactly how the print styling works here is pretty cool.
 You don't need to understand the rest of the content in this section unless you want to customize your PDFs to look different from what I've configured.

 This style creates a page reference for a link: